AMWA-TV/info-006/docs/Device implementation How To.md

 ## HOWTO Steps

-This HOWTO will present the steps:
+This HOWTO will present the steps to install, modify and try out the NMOS Control Framework.
+The HOW-TO uses a fresh Ubuntu 20.04 installation.

 ### Basic Installation

 This section will do the most basic steps to get a NMOS Controllable Node running on your system.

-- Install the NMOS Controlable Mock Device (NCMD)
+- Install the NMOS Controllable Mock Device (NCMD)
 - Install EasyNMOS Docker Container for NMOS RDS
 - Verify NCMD registers and exposes it's NMOS IS-12 Control Endpoint in the NMOS RDS
 - Install Chrome Websocket Extension